adityyaraj/Litepad/README.md

-# Litepad is a notepad-type text editor developed in Python.
+# Litepad
-Download the icon.ico file for the proper functioning of the .exe.
+Litepad is a notepad-type text editor developed in Python Download the icon.ico file for the proper functioning of the .exe.